alanocallaghan/alanocallaghan.github.io/_posts/2018-11-14-jekyll-and-rmarkdown-the-wrong-way.md

 all: $(MDS)
 ```
-The `.PHONY` declaration tells us that `all` isn't a target in the sense
+The `.PHONY` declaration tells us that `all` isn't a "real" target in the sense
 that the rule won't build a file or folder called `all`.
 We define `RMDS`,
 which is a list of all local `.Rmd` files, we replace the files extensions
 in this list with `.md`,  and then we declare these (possibly non-existent)
-`.md` files as dependencies of the `all` rule.
+`.md` files as dependencies of the `all` target.
 This means that when we type
 `all`, any `.Rmd` files will be built into `.md` if and only if they have been
 modified more recently than the corresponding `.md` files have been.